SpinningSamurai/stable-diffusion-webui-mps_venv/README.md

 Here are the major changes from the original one.

 * Change Pytorch version from 1.13.0.dev20220922 (Nightly) to 1.13.0 (stable)
-* To make iteration 2x faster, I've added "--medvram" instead of "opt-split-attention-v1" in command line arguments.
+* To reduce RAM usage, I've added "--medvram" instead of "opt-split-attention-v1" in command line arguments.
+In the end, it led iteration about 2x faster from original one.
 * Some optimizations and bugfixes.